Patrick Wisdom Player Props: Cubs vs. Marlins

 Marlins Pitching Rankings

-- The Marlins pitching staff ranks 17th in the league with a collective 8.8 strikeouts per nine innings.
+- The pitching staff for the Marlins has a collective 8.9 K/9, which ranks 14th in MLB.

-- The Marlins' 4.54 team ERA ranks 18th across all league pitching staffs.
+- The Marlins' 4.84 team ERA ranks 24th among all MLB pitching staffs.

-- Marlins pitchers combine to surrender 35 total home runs at a rate of 1.3 per game (to rank 21st in the league).

-- The Marlins will look to Hoeing (0-1) in his second start of the season.
+- Hoeing (0-1) takes the mound for the Marlins to make his third start of the season.

-- The righty last pitched on Tuesday against the Atlanta Braves, when he went 3 2/3 innings, allowing four earned runs while giving up six hits.
+- His most recent time out was on Sunday against the Chicago Cubs, when the righty threw five innings, surrendering two earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.